-13.21.4.22 LANGUAGE INTERPRETERS: A party to a proceeding who needs language interpreter services for translation of one language into another is responsible for arranging such service for the hearing.
-While the person serving as an interpreter need not be a court-certified interpreter in order to provide interpretation at a hearing, any person serving as an interpreter in a matter before the superintendent must be approved by the hearing officer and must affirm the interpreter's oath applicable in New Mexico courts.
-Upon reasonable notice by the party, any interpreter required to be provided under the Americans with Disabilities Act shall be provided for by the superintendent.
+13.1.5.22 LANGUAGE INTERPRETERS: A party to a proceeding who needs language interpreter services for translation of one language into another is responsible for arranging such service for the hearing.
+While the person serving as an interpreter need not be a court-certified interpreter in order to provide interpretation at a hearing, any person serving as an interpreter in a matter before the superintendent must be approved by the hearing officer and shall affirm the interpreter's oath applicable in New Mexico courts.
+Upon reasonable notice by the party, any interpreter required to be provided under the American with Disabilities Act shall be provided for by the superintendent.

-13.21.4.23 FAILURE TO APPEAR:
+13.1.5.23 FAILURE TO APPEAR:

-A. Entry of default order.
-If a party fails to appear for a properly noticed hearing, either in person, through a permissible representative or telephonically with prior approval of the hearing officer, the person waives the right to protest or challenge superintendent's action that is the subject of the hearing notice.
-The matter shall go on the record for the limited purpose of addressing notice and non-appearance, and a final order shall be entered based on the waiver of the hearing by failing to appear.
+- A. Entry of default order.
+If a party fails to appear for a properly noticed hearing, either in person, through a permissible representative or telephonically with prior approval of the hearing officer, the person waives the right to protest or challenge the action that is the subject of the hearing notice.
+The matter shall go on the record for the limited purpose of addressing notice and non-appearance, and a final order shall be entered based on the waiver of the hearing by failing to appear. - B. Evidence of notice.
+In considering the non-appearance and whether the person received appropriate notice necessitating issuance of the order, the hearing officer may consider the contents of the docket, information conveyed to or known by OSI, information related to mailing, including mail tracking, returned receipt information, and notes written on returned envelopes of the United States postal service or other mail tracking services, and arguments offered by any present party, all of which may be addressed on the record of the hearing or in any subsequent order.

-- B. Evidence of notice.
-In considering the non-appearance and whether the person received appropriate notice necessitating issuance of the order, the hearing officer may consider the contents of the docket, information conveyed to or known by the superintendent, information related to mailing, including mail tracking, returned receipt information, and notes written on returned envelopes of the United States postal service or other mail tracking services, and arguments offered by any present party, all of which may be addressed on the record of the hearing or in any subsequent order. - C. Written order required.
+C. Written order required.
 Oral rulings based on a party's failure to appear are not final until reduced to writing.
 The hearing officer may issue a different written order as new information arises after the hearing regarding whether the notice of hearing was properly sent to the correct address or otherwise properly served.

-13.21.4.24 RECONSIDERATION:
+13.1.5.24 RECONSIDERATION:

 - A. Time to file.
 A party may file a motion for reconsideration within 15 days after the date of the final order.
 Any other party may file a response no more than 15 days after the motion for reconsideration was filed.
 Motions for reconsideration that are not filed within this deadline may be denied automatically.
-A timely filed motion for reconsideration should be decided based on the merits, whether or not a response is filed. - B. Posture.
+A timely filed motion for reconsideration shall be decided based on the merits, whether or not a response is filed. - B. Posture.
 The prevailing party shall not file a motion for reconsideration.
 However, if a requested action is granted in part and denied in part, either party may file a motion for reconsideration. - C. Basis for motion.
 Motions for reconsideration shall not endeavor to present new evidence previously available, or discoverable through reasonable diligence, to the parties before the hearing.
-Motions for reconsideration shall not reargue the weight of evidence already ruled upon and shall not reiterate legal arguments already ruled upon.
+Motions for reconsideration shall not reargue the weight of evidence already ruled nor reiterate legal arguments already ruled upon.
 However, a motion for reconsideration may address gross factual or legal errors or omissions contained in the final decision and order.

-13.21.4.25 APPEALS FOLLOWING HEARING: Any party who has exhausted all administrative remedies available under these rules and who is adversely affected by a final order or decision in an adjudicatory proceeding may appeal pursuant to the provisions of Section 39-3-1.1 NMSA 1978.
-Each order issued by the superintendent after an adjudicatory proceeding shall include information about the appeal process for the type of case at issue.
-Once the appeal is filed in the appropriate court, the appealing party shall promptly provide a court-endorsed copy of the appeal to the superintendent so that the OSI records manager can prepare and submit the proper record.
+13.1.5.25 APPEALS FOLLOWING HEARING: Each order issued by the superintendent shall include information about the appeal process for the type of case at issue.
+Once the appeal is filed in the appropriate court, the appealing party shall provide a court-endorsed copy of the appeal to the superintendent so that the OSI records manager can prepare and submit the proper record.